ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Duration: March 2022 - Present

 ### Data Engineering
-**'End-to-end development of Operational Data Store, Data Hub, Data Marts and Data Lakes' & 'Views and Extracts Generation'**
+**End-to-end development of Operational Data Store, Data Hub, Data Marts and Data Lakes with Views and Extracts generation**
 - Migrated on-prem big data ETL processes to cloud, by creating storage event and schedule triggered pipelines with medallion architecture in Azure using Python, SQL and PySpark
 - Implemented pre-load, data quality, and data control checks
 - Performed data cleaning and applied transformations on parquet and CSV big data feeds